Kaihua-Chen/cog-nvs/README.md

    cd ..
    ```

-3. **Test-time finetuned checkpoints**
+4. **(Optional) Test-time finetuned checkpoints**

    Please refer to Step 3 "Self-supervised Data Pair Generation" to generate training pairs and then follow Step 4 "Test-time Finetuning" to finetune our inpainting checkpoints on your target sequence.

    We also provide checkpoints already finetuned on our `demo_data`.
 If you want to skip test-time finetuning, download them (~20GB each) from: